doocs/leetcode/solution/2200-2299/2285.Maximum Total Importance of Roads/README_EN.md

 ### Solution 1: Greedy + Sorting

-We consider the contribution of each city to the total importance of all roads, recorded in the array $\text{deg}$.
-Then, we sort $\text{deg}$ by contribution from smallest to largest and allocate $[1, 2, ..., n]$ to the cities in order.
+We consider the contribution of each city to the total importance of all roads, recorded in the array $\textit{deg}$.
+Then, we sort $\textit{deg}$ by contribution from smallest to largest and allocate $[1, 2, ..., n]$ to the cities in order.

 The time complexity is $O(n \log n)$, and the space complexity is $O(n)$.